-Team member Joseph recently satisfied his inextinguishable urge to climb the Haiku Stairs in Oahu.
-And he has outlined exactly how to do it for folks who would like to try it themselves!
+I recently satisfied my inextinguishable urge to climb the Haiku Stairs in Oahu.
+And I’ve really tried to outline exactly how to do it for folks who would like to try it themselves!

 While the Haiku Stairs aren’t very dangerous, climbing them IS illegal.
 And it’s possible you could get slapped with a large fine!
 So you’ll have to decide for yourself whether it’s the risk.